 - Increase the heat to medium high and cook until any remaining liquid in the pan is reduced.

-- Serve drizzled over the pork chops garnished with remaining thyme.
+- Serve drizzled over the pork chops garnished with remaining thyme and crumbled bacon.

 2) Green cabbage may be used in place of savoy cabbage, if desired.